onechrisjones/BaibelApp/README.md

 1. Make sure you have (latest version?)
 Android Studio installed.
 2. Navigate into the `android` folder.
+3. Run `./gradlew assembleRelease`
+	- *If you are having `Gradle property is invalid (Java home supplied is invalid)` or similar problems, you'll have to delete the appropriate (last) line in the `android/gradle.properties` file, and update it with the correct address.*
+	- *You'll also need to make sure that `android/local.properties` is correctly configured*

-3. Run `./gradlew assembleRelease`.
-The APK will be generated, and placed in the following folder:
+When finished, the APK will be generated, and placed in the following folder:

 <img src="./img/apk.png" width="200" alt="APK">